mruby/mruby/doc/mruby3.0.md

 ## `MRB_WORD_BOXING`

 Pack `mrb_value` in an `intptr_t` integer.
-Consumes less memory compared to `MRB_NO_BOXING` especially on 32-bit platforms.
-Inlined integer size is 31 bits, so some `mrb_int` values does not fit in `mrb_value`.
-Those integers are allocated in the object heap as `struct RInteger`.
+Consumes less memory compared to `MRB_NO_BOXING` especially on 32 bit platforms. `Fixnum` size is 31 bits so some integer values does not fit in `Fixnum` integers.

 ## `MRB_NAN_BOXING`

-Pack `mrb_value` in a floating-point number.
+Pack `mrb_value` in a floating pointer number.
 Nothing changed from previous versions.

 ## `MRB_USE_MALLOC_TRIM`